-Point out that the educator discussed only the main messages because Mr. Roberts had a limited attention span.
+Before moving on to the next role play, point out that the educator discussed only the main messages because the resident had a limited attention span.
 The secondary messages were not discussed.

 Scenario #2: Mrs. Paulson is 80 years old.
 She has a mild case of dementia and lives with her daughter, Nelly, in a two-bedroom apartment on the second floor.
 They will not be getting any free smoke alarms because their apartment building will not allow outside agencies to install alarms.
 They only have one smoke alarm in their living room, but it works.
 Mrs. Paulson likes to smoke a few cigarettes every day.
 Her apartment is well heated, so she does not use a space heater.
 She does not use the stove, but her daughter uses it.
 Mrs. Paulson has trouble walking on her own, and she spends most of the day on the couch watching television.
 Nelly is present during the education session.
 Nelly is very alert and is willing to discuss a lot of information.